The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis

 For the present purpose, the Box-Cox power transformation is defined for positive $x$ as:

-where $f(x \, \vert \, \lambda)$ tends to $\log(x)$ as $\lambda$ tends to 0 (negative values of $\lambda$ are not considered, and only values $0 < \lambda \leq 1$ are of present interest).
+(negative values of $\lambda$ are not considered, and only values $0 < \lambda \leq 1$ are of present interest).
 Whereas the limit result implicit in (\ref{BoxCox}), that is, $f(x \, \vert \, \lambda) \to \log(x) \rm{\ as\ } \lambda \to 0$, is only valid for $x > 0$, the power transformation itself for $\lambda > 0$ is valid for nonnegative $x$, i.e. $x \geq 0$, which is the way it will be used in the present approach.
 The subtraction $-\frac{1}{\lambda}$ in (3) is not usually required: for example, for computing the chi-square distances between samples, the differences between row profiles (i.e., compositions) that have been transformed according to (\ref{BoxCox}) will eliminate the constant shift term $-\frac{1}{\lambda}$ in the distance formula.
-The scale factor $\frac{1}{\lambda}$, however, is important to retain, otherwise the variance in the transformed (positive) data reduces as $\lambda$ decreases.
-Closure of the samples (rows) in the power-transformed data matrix is optional (it was not done in \cite{Greenacre:09, Greenacre:10a}), but brings the procedure in line with the standard powering operation in CoDA \citep{Aitchison:86}.
+Closing of the samples (rows) in the power-transformed data matrix turns it into a compositional data matrix, in line with the standard operation in CoDA called ``powering", defined by \citep{Aitchison:86} as the closure of a power-transformed compositional data matrix.
+The scale factor $\frac{1}{\lambda}$, however, is important to retain, especially in unsupervised learning approaches, otherwise the variance in the transformed (positive) data reduces as $\lambda$ decreases.
+As shown in Appendix 1, if one wants the chiPower transformation to converge directly to the CLR transform, then a scale factor of $\sqrt{J}$ needs to be introduced and the $-1$ of the Box-Cox transform needs to be retained.

-The chiPower transformation, which thus combines the chi-square standardization with the Box-Cox style of powering, is defined algorithmically in the following steps, where the determination of the power $\lambda$ will be dealt with after the definition:
+The chiPower transformation, which thus combines the chi-square standardization with the Box-Cox style of powering, and converges to the CLR transform, is defined algorithmically in the following steps, where the determination of the power $\lambda$ will be dealt with after the definition.